centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/advanced-configuration.md

 ## Monitoring your Centreon MAP server after installation

-Centreon provides a plugin pack and a plugin to monitor your Centreon MAP server.
+Centreon provides a Monitoring Connector and a plugin to monitor your Centreon MAP server.

 ### Install the Packs